I just can’t come when I want to

-By combining both talk and touch, I can first find out the psychological drivers that are causing interference with sexual fulfilment.
-Then with massage, I can create a practical situation that is as near to the normal sexual arousal process as possible.
-This type of treatment often has remarkable results with clients sometimes overcoming a sexual performance blockage in one session.
+By combining talk and touch, I first explore the psychological drivers causing the interference with sexual fulfilment.
+This is followed by a sensual massage in which I create a physical experience as near to the normal sexual arousal process as possible.
+This experience often has remarkable results, with clients sometimes overcoming a sexual performance blockage in one session.

-In this article, I focus on the most common origin of anorgasmia which is psychological, when learned survival behaviours from childhood interfere with the natural the sexual arousal cycle.
+In this article, I focus on the most common origin of anorgasmia, which is the psychological, when learned survival behaviours from childhood interfere with the natural sexual arousal cycle.

 My body wants to, but my head won’t let go

-He just can’t seem to hit the right spot.
+He can’t seem to hit the right spot.

 The Treatment Strategy